EVERSE-ResearchSoftware/RSQKit/pages/tasks/writing_research_software_stories.md

 This interview-based approach can capture language and explanations that might otherwise be difficult to reconstruct later.

 Lastly, sitting somewhere between the two, is a structured prompting approach.
-This uses a language language model (eg ChatGPT) in the role of interviewer.
+This uses a Large Language Model (LLM) such as [Claude](https://claude.ai/) or [Mistral Le Chat](https://mistral.ai/products/le-chat) in the role of interviewer.
-Using a system prompt it's possible to flip the interaction from you asking the model questions to it asking you questions.
+Using a [system prompt](https://github.com/sparkslabs/EVERSE-Seminar-Nov2025-ResearchSoftwareStories/tree/main/GPT-PromptTools) it's possible to flip the interaction from you asking the model questions to it asking you questions.
 The system prompt can also be instructed to request supporting material such as README files, previous notes, or transcripts.
 It can then be instructed to focus on gaps in the information and probe for additional detail.
 The model asks questions corresponding to each section of the template, repeats it back and again asks "is there anything else?"